Licorice Root: The Ancient and Traditional Remedy

 1. Soothes Digestive Issues

-Licorice root is renowned for alleviating digestive issues such as acid reflux, heartburn, and gastritis.
+Licorice root is renowned for alleviating digestive issues, including acid reflux, heartburn, and gastritis.
 This creates a shield within the stomach lining, effectively minimising irritation and inflammation.
 Some people also use licorice root as a natural remedy for ulcers.

 2. Supports Respiratory Health